By — Aashrith Rajesh

 Abstract

 The Indian Rupee’s fall to record lows against the USD in 2025 has coincided with strong economic growth, giving rise to questions as to what is actually happening.
 This article argues that such coexistence is common in emerging markets where real outputs and incomes continue to rise despite nominal currency depreciation.
-By examining the “Dollar illusion”, distinguishing between nominal exchange rates and economic fundamentals, and assessing India’s external balances, the article shows that India’s economy remains resilient.
+By examining the “Dollar illusion”, distinguishing between nominal exchange rates and economic fundamentals, and assessing India’s external balances, the article shows that India’s economy stays resilient.

 Introduction